Suraj2611/GIS/docs/index.rst

 - Recap – Last summit + Follow Up Session
 - Sources of Spatial Data  - and how to work with them.
-- Working with data on GIS (Workshop format - exercise based)
+- Workshop/ Exercises
  +  Converting IFMR project specific datasets to spatial formats
+ +  Automating tasks in QGIS (Batch Processing) - no coding required.
- +  Classifying data, Styling, Symbology -> Various kinds of map based outputs that can be produced.
+ +  Classifying data, Styling, Symbology & heatmaps -> Various kinds of map based outputs that can be produced
- +  Random Sampling, Nearest Neighbor Analysis
+ +  Random Sampling of sites & Nearest Neighbor Analysis
  +  Preparing a map for a report/ final presentation - Adding legends, scales etc.
-- Linking STATA and QGIS.
+- Linking STATA and QGIS

 Contents
 --------